klevu/jsv2-early-adopters/modules/color-swatches/landing/README.md

 ## Template Modifications

-Add the template for rendering color swatch for related results, so edit the corresponding `landing-product-block.tpl` to add color swatch renderer template.
+Add the template for rendering color swatch for related results.
+Edit the corresponding `landing-product-block.tpl` to add color swatch renderer template.

 ```html
 ...